Air Force Officer Qualifying Test (AFOQT)

 Test of Basic Aviation Skills (TBAS)

 The Test of Basic Aviation Skills aids in the selection of Air Force pilot candidates by measuring psychomotor and cognitive skills known to be correlated with pilot training performance.
-The test is made up of ten subtests and takes approximately an hour to complete.
+The test is made up of ten subtests and takes approximately an hour and a half to complete.
 Several of the tests are self-paced, which means actual test times may vary.

 The results of your TBAS are combined with your AFOQT Pilot score and your flight hour experience (if applicable) to compute a Pilot Candidate Selection Method (PCSM) score.
 Scores are typically computed within a day or two.